jhumelsine/jhumelsine.github.io/_posts/2024-05-12-interpreter-design-pattern-production.md

 The two dozen routing rules were different combinations of the same basic routing concepts.
 Several thoughts came to mind:
 * Were they correct and complete?
 I had my doubts.
 Turns out, those doubts were well founded.
 * The rules, or at least their fundamental concepts, felt cohesive.
-I was concerned that a traditional implementation might distribute the rules in such a way that we’d lose the cohesiveness.
+I was concerned that a traditional implementation might distribute the rules in such a way that we’d obscure their cohesiveness.
 * I had a gut feeling that flexibility might be needed even if the PowerPoint slide requirements were correct and complete.
 Would every processing center have the same set of routing rules?
 Might each need its own set of rules?

 # The Pitch
 I thought about the requirements.
-The slide presentation didn’t give me a sense of confidence.
+The slide presentation didn’t give me a great sense of confidence.
 I modeled them to see if I could obtain a better understanding even if only for my own benefit.

 The same phrases repeated:
 * Is High Priority (or its negation)